ashblue/oyster-package-generator/README.md

 Add the key to Travis CI settings as `GH_TOKEN`.

 Cloud builds should automatically work and publish if everything was setup correctly.
+Not cloud builds don't start triggering till you've made commits to a branch.

 ### Concerning Commitlint